-Retailer share arrangements increased by \$35 million, or 1.2%, for the year ended December 31, 2017, driven primarily by the growth and margin improvement of the programs in which we have retailer share arrangements, largely offset by higher provision for loan losses associated with these programs.
+Retailer share arrangements increased by \$759 million, or 24.5%, for the year ended December 31, 2019, primarily due to growth and improved performance of the programs in which we have retailer share arrangements.

 Provision for Loan Losses

 Provision for loan losses is the expense related to maintaining the allowance for loan losses at an appropriate level to absorb the estimated probable losses inherent in the loan portfolio at each period end date.
 Provision for loan losses in each period is a function of net charge-offs (gross charge-offs net of recoveries) and the required level of the allowance for loan losses.
 Our process to determine our allowance for loan losses is based upon our estimate of the incurred loss period for each type of loss (i.e., aged, fraud, deceased, settlement, other non-aged and bankruptcy).
 See "Critical Accounting Estimates - Allowance for Loan Losses" and Note 2.
 Basis of Presentation and Summary of Significant Accounting Policies to our consolidated financial statements for additional information on our allowance for loan loss methodology.